 People are constantly speculating about the causes of the rise of obesity and related illnesses such as Type 2 Diabetes and heart diseases.
 In my opinion, here is the cause, pure and simple:

 Let’s not forget that when we first evolved, we spent all day walking around collecting nuts, fruit and berries.
 The hunter-gatherer lifestyle was incredibly physical, and it would have taken all day to gather or hunt enough food to survive.
 That’s walking, bending over, and carrying things (including babies) all day long.
 In fact, one school of thought holds that many of our modern physical characteristics evolved to enable us to do endurance hunting, that is, walking and running all day long to eventually catch an animal that is much faster.
-(Which some people still do today, notably the San people in the Kalahari desert.)
+(Which some people still do today, notably the San people in the Kalahari desert of southern Africa.)

 Now, most of us sit all day in an office, and then sit in a car going home, and then sit and watch TV.
 Given such a dramatic change in human lifestyles, it’s not exactly astonishing that we have health problems.
 We simply did not evolve to sit in front of a computer all day.
+No wonder exercise is such a mood lifter, when we actually get out and do it.

 Exercise is a MIRACLE CURE